Sakib18110/Digital-Diary/README.md

 # Digital-Diary
-This is a terminal based project in which we store information of our friends realatives.
-This project create using python language.
+This is a terminal based project in which we store information of our friends and realatives.
+This project createed using python language.